 There is nothing quite like standing close to a live volcano.
-Knowing that its immense power of nature can cause mighty destruction or create new life and land formations is awe-inspiring.
+Knowing that the immense power of nature can cause mighty destruction or create new life and land formations is awe-inspiring.

 The entrance to the Arenal Volcano National Park is 16 kilometers (10 miles) from the town of La Fortuna, located on the same road to get to Arenal Observatory Lodge.
 The park is open daily from 8:00 a.m. to 4:00 p.m.